harrycresswell/harry/site/content/notes/1000-true-fans.md

 +++
 tags = ["Creativity"]
 what = "Article"
-Description = "To be a successful creator you need only thousands of true fans." title = "1,000 true fans" date = "2016-10-26T21:34:41+01:00" slug = "1000-fans"
+description = "To be a successful creator you need only thousands of true fans." title = "1,000 true fans" date = "2016-10-26T21:34:41+01:00" slug = "1000-fans"